-You’ve installed a new roof or simply want to increase the energy savings throughout your home.
+You’ve installed a new roof or simply want to increase the energy savings from solar panels throughout your home.
 Solar panels are an increasingly popular, excellent way to do so, and for good reason.

 They’ve been around for anywhere from 25 to 30 years.
 In that time, solar panels, which convert sunlight to electricity, have become more widely available from more manufacturers, can be purchased for less money, and have improved wattage.
 And they’re expected to keep improving and going down in cost as more states follow California’s example and mandate that all new construction be net zero by 2020.
 Net zero means that a house needs to be constructed so that it produces on site all the energy a typical family living there needs to consume.
 Solar panels are a big factor in getting to net zero.